Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 excerpt_separator: <!--more-->
 ---
 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source, broadly-distributable, readily-scalable, enterprise-grade search engine.
 Accessible through an extensive and elaborate API, Elasticsearch can power extremely fast searches that support your data discovery applications.
-My experience developing [Rewayaat.info](http://rewayaat.info/) leads me to believe that for certain use case scenarios, rolling Elastic Search for your back end offers significant advantages over conventional SQL database systems.
+At [Rewayaat.info](http://rewayaat.info/) I developed a [Hadith] Search Engine using Elastic Search which has lead me to believe that for certain use cases, rolling Elastic Search for your back end offers significant advantages over conventional SQL database systems.
 <!--more-->